odeialba/moodle-docker/README.md

 RUN cp -r /var/www/lms /var/www/wp && chown -R www-data /var/www/wp
 ```

+By now the new instance will be accessible from http://moodle.local/wp.

-### Database
+### Database [Optional]
-By now the new instance will be accessible from http://moodle.local/wp, but it will be using the same database as the original instance.
-It will also be using a different database prefix, so everything will work fine.
+The new Moodle instance will be using the same database as the original instance with a different database prefix, so everything will work fine.
 But if you want to create a new database for the new instance, continue reading.

 To create the new database automatically next time you build the container, add the new database name to the `POSTGRES_MULTIPLE_DATABASES` (comma separated values) environment variable of the `db` container in `base.yml` file.
 Then, add a new environment variable to the `webserver` container and call it `MOODLE_DOCKER_DBNAME_WP` and give it the value of the name of the new database.

-### Subdomain
+### Subdomain [Optional]
 If you want to access the new Moodle instance via a subdomain, copy the `assets/web/apache/lms.moodle.local.conf` file and create the `assets/web/apache/wp.moodle.local.conf` file, replacing all the `lms` occurrences with `wp` inside it.

 Then, add the next two lines to `dockerfiler/Dockerfilewebserver` file: